allteramy/code-snippets/Zapier-Integrations/Ecwid-Web-Store/README.md

 sku_list = list(input_data.get('sku').split(","))
 opt_list = list(input_data.get('options').split(","))

-# Dynamically set up a key to equal entry, use a for loop to add in which
+# Dynamically set up a key to equal entry, and use a for loop to add in which
-# quantity based on the instance of finding a scu 00003
+# quantity based on the instance of finding a scu 00002
-# it will keep track of which one we're on (how many we've found)
+#   It will keep track of which one we're on (how many we've found)
-# each will be stored in the json formatted string as Quantity1, Quantity2
+#   Each will be stored in the json formatted string as Quantity1, Quantity2

 q_index = 'Quantity'

-rstring = ''          # initialize the return string to parse into json.loads
+rstring = ''          # Initialize the return string to parse into json loads

-entries = {}          # if you return entries, it works, but we want to return size too
+entries = {}          # If you return entries, it works, but we want to return size too

-size = 0              # we want to know how many 00003 items were purchased
+size = 0              # We want to know how many 00002 items were purchased
                       #     within each category - 5 Pack, 1 Guidebook
                       #     so we can use that to add multiple products by pricebook entry ids

-i = 1                 # keep track of which 00003 entry we're on.
+i = 1                 # Keep track of which 00002 entry we're on.

-#loop through each list and for each 00003 scu we find, add an entry# to the string
+# Loop through each list and for each 00002 scu we find, add an entry# to the string
-#and increase the size and entry# (i) counters
+#   and increase the size and entry# (i) counters

 for x in range(len(q_list)):
     if sku_list[x] == '00002':
         q_index = q_index + str(i)